 North Sea Port and companies located in the area have some severe problems concerning obstacles hindering improvement of sustainability policy/circular economy.
 In particular, there are confusing laws and requirements concerning the construction of cross-border pipelines, the usage of the existing ones, the nature itself of CO2 as a waste product and a lack of information on national designated environmental areas and strategic spatial planning.

-Feasibility study for the consolidation of the circular economy concerning the WEEE in the cross-border area of Spain and Portugal
+Consolidation of the circular economy concerning the WEEE

 Diputación de Pontevedra